TagineerDai/LibHIR/README.md

 ## Additional Information

-Further information of the HIR model could be found in the paper [Collaborative Prediction for Multi-entity Interaction With Hierarchical Representation](http://www.shuwu.name/sw/Liu2015HIR.pdf).
+Further information of the HIR model can be found in the paper [Collaborative Prediction for Multi-entity Interaction With Hierarchical Representation](http://www.shuwu.name/sw/Liu2015HIR.pdf).

 For any questions and comments, please email daiyaxuan2018@outlook.com.